 swelling.
 If you can, raise the body part where you were stung.

-Take a nonprescription pain reliever, such as aspirin, acetaminophen (Tylenol, for example), or ibuprofen (Advil, for example).
-Do not give aspirin to anyone younger than age 20 because of the risk of
+Take an over-the-counter pain reliever, such as acetaminophen (Tylenol, for example) or ibuprofen (Advil, for example).

 antihistamine to help with the itching.
 Read and